bu-528-sp19/Deduplicating-Cloud-functions/README.md

 ## Deduplicating-Cloud-functions Project Proposal

-The purpose of this project is to design and implement a novel storage de-duplication  framework  for  serverless  platform  that  not only performs data de-duplication but also de-duplicates events  to  avoid  redundant  execution  of  stateless  functions in order to improve  overall  throughput  of  the platform.
+The purpose of this project is to design and implement a novel storage de-duplication framework for serverless platform in order to improve overall throughput of the platform.
 ** **

 ## 1. Vision and Goals Of The Project:

+The final product of this project will be a de-duplication service that leverages application-aware semantic-equivalence to identify duplicate data at storage system and avoids redundant invocation of functions on servers.
+Main goals include:

+* Perform data and event de-duplication to avoid redundant execution of stateless functions

 The vision section describes the final desired state of the project once the project is complete.
 It also specifies the key goals of the project.
 This section provides a context for decision-making.
 A shared vision among all team members can help ensuring that the solution meets the intended goals.
 A solid vision clarifies perspective and facilitates decision-making.